docker/docs/content/admin/faqs/general-faqs.md

 A Docker ID is a username for your Docker account that lets you access Docker products.
 All you need is an email address to create a Docker ID, or you can sign up with your Google or GitHub account.
 Your Docker ID must be between 4 and 30 characters long, and can only contain numbers and lowercase letters.
 You can't use any special characters or spaces.

 For more information, see [Docker ID](../../docker-id/index.md).
-If your administrator enforces [Single sign-on (SSO)](../../security/for-admins/single-sign-on/index.md), this provisions a Docker ID for new users.
+If your administrator enforces [single sign-on (SSO)](../../security/for-admins/single-sign-on/index.md), this provisions a Docker ID for new users.

 Developers may have multiple Docker IDs in order to separate their Docker IDs associated with an organization with a Docker Business or Team subscription, and their personal use Docker IDs.